-r/Romantasy is a subreddit with 83k members.
-The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses romantasy, recommendations, fantasy, romance, and series, and they frequently recommend/review romantasy, romantasy books, and fantasy books.
+r/Romantasy is a subreddit with 88k members.
+The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses romantasy, recommendations, books, fantasy, and book, and they frequently recommend/review romantasy, romantasy books, and fantasy books.

 A friendly community for readers and writers to discuss everything Romantasy, from latest releases, classics, fan art, tropes, and more!
 We welcome discussion on fantasy, sci-fi, and paranormal books - as long as there's a romance element, we're hooked!